Enhanced Casimir effect for doped graphene

-In this letter we consider the Casimir effect at finite both, temperature and chemical potential, and find a substantial enhancement of the effect in graphene-metal systems which potentially permits to avoid the above mentioned experimental difficulties.
+In this letter we consider the Casimir effect at finite temperature, chemical potential and mass, and find a substantial enhancement of the effect in graphene-metal systems which potentially permits to avoid the above mentioned experimental difficulties.
 Our findings show that for relatively highly (but still feasibly) doped graphene monolayers the effect gets stronger by approximately $60\%$.
 In the (formal) limit of an infinite chemical potential the Casimir interaction becomes $1/2$ of that for the ideal metal.
-Our calculation is based on complete representation of the polarization tensor of the fermionic quasi-particles in graphene at finite temperature, chemical potential and mass gap.
+Our calculation is based on a complete representation of the polarization tensor of the fermionic quasi-particles in graphene at finite temperature, chemical potential and mass gap.
 The obtained result is surprisingly simple and can be easily analytically continued to whole complex frequency plane, including, importantly, real optical frequencies.
-It is of course consistent with the previous calculations \cite{Bordag:2009fz,Fialkovsky:2011pu,Gusynin,Pyatkovskiy,Bordag:2015, Bordag:2015gla}.
+It is based on the QED formalism applied to graphene-like systems in \cite{Gusynin,Pyatkovskiy}, and generalizes the results of \cite{Bordag:2009fz,Fialkovsky:2011pu,Bordag:2015gla} and those of \cite{Bordag:2015}, which also allows continuation to the whole plane of complex frequencies, to the case of simultaneous presence of finite chemical potential, finite temperature and non-zero mass-gap.
 We also describe a very precise approximation scheme that considerably simplifies the computation of Casimir interaction with graphene.

-\paragraph{Model} The theoretical description of the electronic properties of graphene based on the continuous Dirac model has proved its usefulness and reliability in whole range of physical problems, see \cite{Katsnelson} and reference therein.
-In the Lagrangian formalism the model is given by the $2+1$-dimensional action in the notations of \cite{gra-QFT}
+\paragraph{Model} The theoretical description of the electronic properties of graphene based on the continuous Dirac model with a $2+1$-dimensional action.
+In the notations of \cite{gra-QFT} it reads